Author: Ron Graham

 - "...the riches of the glory of His inheritance in the saints... the exceeding1 greatness of His power toward us who believe" (Ephesians 1:18-19).

 - "...the exceeding1 riches of his grace in kindness toward us in Christ Jesus" (Ephesians 2:7).

 - "...the love of Christ exceeding1 knowledge, that you may be filled up to all the fulness of God... exceeding1 abundantly beyond all that we ask or think, according to the power that works within us" (Ephesians 3:19-20).

 When we consider, as best we can, the exceeding1 riches and power of Christ, and realise that from this, and through this, our souls derive their value, then we must acknowledge that the soul has “hyper-value”.
 It is indeed a priceless creation.

 Sin causes the soul to be "lost" (Ezekiel 18:4, Romans 3:23-24) and so we become spiritually "dead" and doomed (Ephesians 2:5).

 We sold ourselves for a fool's price, "the pleasures of sin for a season" (Heb 11:25).
 But we cannot buy ourselves back, because that requires an impossible price.

 As we have seen, we have no answer to the question, "What shall a man give in exchange for his soul?"
 (Matthew 16:26).

 That is our predicament.
 We sold ourselves for a fool's price, yet to buy back our freedom requires an impossible price.
-So God tells us so kindly that he will pay the price that we cannot pay, and the price is the blood of his only begotten Son.
+So God tells us, most kindly, that he will pay the price that we cannot pay.
+And what was the price?
+It was no less than the blood of his only begotten Son.